 Using sleeping pills over a long period of time is linked to an increased risk of developing dementia.
 In fact, older people who used Benzodiazepine showed an increased risk of Alzheimer’s disease.

 “Benzodiazepine use is associated with an increased risk of Alzheimer’s disease,” lead researcher, Sophie Billioti de Gage of the University of Bordeaux, France, and colleagues wrote in the BMJ.

 Can sleeping pills do more harm than good?
 Watch this provocative and informative video exploring the new class of “improved” sleeping pills.
 According to recent research by Daniel Kripke, M.D., professor of psychiatry at UCSD School of Medicine, sleeping pills may increase depression and lead to a higher incidence of certain diseases.
 Sleeping pills may actually shorten people’s lives.
 Series: SIRA (Sam and Rose Stein Institute for Research on Aging)

 - Sleeping pills only help people fall asleep about 11 or 13 minutes sooner

 - Sleeping people “forget” about trouble falling asleep

 - Unpublished, sponsored research bias.

 The nature of the link between sleeping pill use and dementia is unclear.
-Perhaps Benzodiazepine has a side effect which causes an increase likelihood of developing dementia – or perhaps it is the other way around.
-Perhaps people with a higher risk of developing dementia are more likely to suffer from insomnia?
+Perhaps Benzodiazepine has a side effect that causes an increased likelihood of developing dementia – or perhaps it is the other way around.
+Perhaps people with a higher risk of developing dementia are more likely to suffer from insomnia.